spacetelescope/acstools/doc/source/calacs_hstcal.rst

 Pixel-Based CTE Correction (PCTECORR)
 =====================================

-For all full-frame WFC exposures, pixel-based CTE correction (ACS ISR 2010-03 and 2012-03) is applied in ACSCTE that occurs after the ACSCCD series;
+For all full-frame WFC exposures, pixel-based CTE correction (ACS ISR to be updated) is applied in ACSCTE that occurs after the ACSCCD series;
 i.e., after BLEVCORR.

 Because the CTE correction is applied before DARKCORR and FLSHCORR, it is